Merit Medical Systems (NASDAQ:MMSI) Releases FY 2022 Earnings Guidance

-Merit Medical Systems (NASDAQ:MMSI – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided EPS guidance of $2.410-$2.560 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.380.
+Merit Medical Systems (NASDAQ:MMSI – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $2.410-$2.560 for the period, compared to the Thomson Reuters consensus estimate of $2.380.
 The company issued revenue guidance of $1.12 billion-$1.14 billion, compared to the consensus revenue estimate of $1.12 billion.

-A number of equities research analysts have recently issued reports on MMSI shares.
-TheStreet upgraded Merit Medical Systems from a c rating to a b- rating in a report on Friday, February 25th.
-Barrington Research raised their price target on shares of Merit Medical Systems from $78.00 to $82.00 and gave the stock a buy rating in a research report on Friday, February 25th.
-Needham & Company LLC decreased their target price on shares of Merit Medical Systems from $83.00 to $73.00 and set a buy rating on the stock in a research report on Friday, February 25th.
-Raymond James decreased their price target on Merit Medical Systems from $73.00 to $72.00 and set an outperform rating on the stock in a research report on Friday, February 25th.
-Finally, Piper Sandler lowered their price target on Merit Medical Systems from $79.00 to $75.00 in a report on Friday, February 25th.
-One analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
-According to MarketBeat, the stock presently has a consensus rating of Buy and a consensus target price of $75.20.
+Several research analysts have recently commented on the company.
+TheStreet raised Merit Medical Systems from a c rating to a b- rating in a report on Friday, February 25th.
+Needham & Company LLC lowered their price objective on shares of Merit Medical Systems from $83.00 to $73.00 and set a buy rating for the company in a research report on Friday, February 25th.
+Barrington Research upped their price objective on shares of Merit Medical Systems from $78.00 to $82.00 and gave the company a buy rating in a research report on Friday, February 25th.
+Raymond James reduced their target price on shares of Merit Medical Systems from $73.00 to $72.00 and set an outperform rating for the company in a research note on Friday, February 25th.
+Finally, Piper Sandler reduced their price objective on shares of Merit Medical Systems from $79.00 to $75.00 in a research note on Friday, February 25th.
+One research analyst has rated the stock with a hold rating and four have given a buy rating to the company.
+According to data from MarketBeat.com, the company presently has an average rating of Buy and a consensus target price of $75.20.

 Merit Medical Systems Company Profile (Get Rating)